Mr7F/sublime-jumper/readme.md

 In that mode, you can press
 - "space" then the label to select everything between the cursor and the target label excluded (the color will change)
 - "tab" then the label to select everything between the cursor and the target label included (the color will change)
+- "|" to keep the current selection and add a new cursor to the target

 Example:
 - `<shortcut> + a + x`: jump to the "a" labelled "x"